 The remarkable work of Alexander Pope has retained popularity to this day because of the wonderful talent of Alexander Pope.
 Not a single line in the poem is considered boring […]

-Certain elements of “Paradise Lost” are evident that Milton was a renaissance poet and it is a renaissance epic.
-The term renaissance refers to rebirth.
-Milton is one of those […]
+Certain elements of “Paradise Lost” are evident that Milton was a poet of renaissance and the poem falls in the class of renaissance epic.

 John Donne is regarded as an incredible poet of his age.
 His poems are classified into two main categories.
 The first is love poems, whereas the second is divine poems. […]